fairdataihub/fairdataihub.org/blog/posters-science-announcement.md

 ## ✨ Why Posters Matter

 Every year, millions of scientific posters are presented at conferences around the world.
-These visual summaries often mark the first public disclosure of new research ideas and results, from novel methods and fresh datasets to early hypotheses and unpublished findings.
-Posters spark hallway conversations, form collaborations, and surface insights well before papers are published.
+They often mark the first public disclosure of new research ideas and results, from novel methods and fresh datasets to early hypotheses and unpublished findings.
+Posters spark hallway conversations and surface insights well before papers are published.

 ## 🗑️ Vanishing Knowledge